Types of Giving

 You have many ways to make an impact.
 No matter which you choose, your contribution transforms lives, promotes equity, and increases access to quality, affordable education.

 Faculty, staff, and other Seattle Colleges employees, in addition to your daily commitment to teaching and mentorship, you routinely go the extra mile to ensure our students’ success.
-Donations of any amount on a monthly basis make a difference.
+Donations of any amount make a difference.
+Employees may make one-time gifts or set up recurring gifts.
 When all Seattle Colleges employees contribute, we inspire others to invest in student success.

 Payroll deductions make it easy to break down an annual contribution into smaller payments spaced throughout the year.
 Setting up an automatic payroll deduction is simple.

-- Complete the payroll gift deduction form (Go to our Forms Library under the heading Payroll Deduction Gift Form for Seattle Colleges Employees).
+- Complete the Payroll Gift Deduction Form (found in our Forms Library under the heading Payroll Deduction Gift Form for Seattle Colleges Employees).

-- Submit completed form to the Office of Advancement.
+- Submit the completed form to the Office of Advancement.

 - The Payroll Department deducts the amount you choose each paycheck.